basedrhys/I2K-Tutorial/1-introduction_setup.md

 ### Running WEKA from the Command Line

 A common workflow is to experiment with different models/hyperparameters in the **WEKA Explorer** on a small subset of the data, then run the final configuration on a more powerful machine/server with the full dataset.
-Figuring out the correct command-line syntax can be difficult, especially for complex models, so WEKA has a `Copy configuration to clipboard` function.
+Figuring out the correct command-line syntax on the server directly can be difficult, especially for complex models, so WEKA has a `Copy configuration to clipboard` function.

-1. Set up your configuration in the **WEKA Explorer** window, then right click and click `Copy configuration to clipboard`:
+1. Set up your configuration in the **WEKA Explorer** window (e.g., on your local machine), then right click and click `Copy configuration to clipboard`:

     ![Copy configuration to clipboard example](./images/1-introduction_setup/CopyConfiguration.png)